jimangel/jimangel.io/content/posts/2021-12-12-what-happens-upgrade-to-kubernetes-v1-24.md

 ## How do I manage images without the Docker CLI?

-It might not be obvious, but when we removed `docker-ce-cli`, we lost the ability to `docker` `push` / `pull` / `tag` / `build` containers.
+It might not be obvious, but when we removed `docker-ce-cli`, we lost the ability to `docker` `push`/`pull`/`tag`/`build` containers.

-Considering `containerd` is a CRI, purely, there is no included support for building container images; only running them.
+Considering `containerd` is a CRI, there is no included support for building container images, only running them.
 This is a good thing.
 Keep your builds in your build system and your runtimes on your nodes 😃.

-I get it though, as we hack on our demo cluster, you might want to build and run custom images.
+I get it, though; as we hack on our demo cluster, you might want to build and run custom images.

 If you need light oversight on your containers, `ctr` is a command-line client shipped as part of the containerd project.
-It can do basic `pull` / `tag` / `push` commands and more.
+It can do basic `pull`/`tag`/`push` commands and more.
 For example:

 ```shell
 sudo ctr --namespace k8s.io container ls